by-student-2017/skprogs-v.0.2.1/README.rst

 - If you change the environment such as the OS (PC?), only the coefficients of the radial wave function will not be reproducible. sigma and r0 are relatively easy to obtain reproducibility.
 - When the minimum and maximum values of the radial wave function are small, the high energy bands fall downward.
 If there are such unnecessary bands, increase the value.

-- Parameters by different groups have been evaluated in literature [3]. mio seems to be the best, but this may be due to the small number of data points (N) or the small number of available elements.
-- Reference [1] states that an integer of 2 or 4 is often used for the "simga (=POWER)" value in many papers.
-We are currently investigating whether this is reasonable.
-- Unwanted bands are more likely to appear at the Fermi level in HCP than in FCC and BCC.

-- Currently, "ShellResolved = Yes" is set for Hf and later, but there are plans to change it from No to Yes for other elements as well.
-I don't know whether this will ultimately lead to good results.
-- Reference [1] reports that the fit is the worst for carbon, and that the optimal parameter ranges for diamond structures and other structures are distributed quite separately.
-Therefore, for carbon, we are planning to provide Slater-Koster files in three categories: general purpose, diamond, and non-diamond structures (FCC, HCP, BCC and Graphite).

 Note 2 (fitting)
 ================